AnalogStudiosRI/www.blissfestri.com/src/pages/news/2023/blissfest-merch.md

 <span class="publish-date">Published: July XX, 2023</span>

-Below are the merchandise options we'll be offering for sale exclusively at this year's Blissfest!
+Below are the merchandise options we'll be offering for sale exclusively at this year's Blissfest.
+All designs created by [Erika Flamand](https://www.behance.net/eflamand2ddb).

 ## Shirts ($25)